sophdubs/bar-chart-project/README.md

 Save all your changes to the `userFile.js` file.
 Open the `index.html` file in your browser to view your custom bar chart on the demo page.

+**Note:** Although you cannot see the values of the bars in the demo images above, the values can be seen when hovering over a specific bar.
 You can see an example of the API in action by following the link to the demo page below:

 https://sophdubs.github.io/bar-chart-project/